-Section 54 - Future Land Use and Overlay Districts
+Section 4 - Future Land Use and Overlay Districts

-This section outlines the recommended land uses for the planning area and identifies proposed Urban Conservation Overlay Districts (UCO).
-The future land use map (Map 4-1) and ILand use descriptions and UCO elements are explained on the subsequent pages.
-The mMap 4-1 is an illustration to help visually identify the recommended land uses in the Oread Neighborhood Plan planning area and identify the proposed boundaries of the different UCO districts.
-The land use descriptions are more detailed information regarding the different land use categories.
-The official definitions and the permitted uses within each zoning district are outlined in the use tables that are located in the Land Development Code for the City of Lawrence.
-The map and text descriptions must be used in conjunction with one another in order to obtain the complete recommendation for each particular area.
+This section outlines the recommended land uses for the planning area and identifies proposed overlay districts.
+Land use descriptions and overlay district elements are explained on the subsequent pages.
+Map 4-1 is an illustration to help visually identify the recommended land uses in the Oread Neighborhood Plan planning area and Map 4-2 illustrates the proposed boundaries of the different overlay districts.

-54.1 Land Use Descriptions
+4.1 Future Land Use

 The land use descriptions are more detailed information regarding the different land use categories.
-The official definitions, density and dimensional standards, and the permitted uses within each zoning district are outlined in the use tables that are located in the Land Development Code for the City of Lawrence.
-The mMap 4-1 and the text descriptions must be used in conjunction with one another in order to obtain the complete recommendation for each particular area.
+The official definitions, density and dimensional standards, and the permitted uses within each zoning district are outlined in the Land Development Code for the City of Lawrence.
+Map 4-1 and the text descriptions must be used in conjunction with one another in order to obtain the complete recommendation for each particular area.

-54.1.1 Low-Density Residential
+4.1.1 Low-Density Residential